 ./infomark console configuration test infomark-config.yml --test worker

-Upgrading InfoMark is also easy: Simply stop the infomark server and worker, replace the binary and start the server and worker again.
+Upgrading InfoMark is also easy: Stop the InfoMark server and worker, replace the binary and start the server and worker again.

-Let us verify the user manually using the console.
+Let us activate the user manually using the console.
 Further, we will upgrade the permission of this user to have root privileges:

 # confirm email ./infomark console user confirm email@example.com # find the id of a user ./infomark console user find firstname.lastname@example.org 1 YourFirstname YourLastname email@example.com # add the user with id "1" to admins. ./infomark console admin add 1